 Origin of The Word Ego

-The word ego comes from the Latin word meaning“I.” When Freud developed psychoanalytic theory, he used the German word es to describe the part of the self that is responsible for decision making.
-Freud's English translator chose the word ego.
+As said before, the word ego comes from the Latin word meaning “I.” When Sigmund Freud developed the theory of psychoanalysis, he used the German word es to describe the part of the self that is responsible for decision making.
+Freud’s English translator chose the word ego.

 How People Commonly Define Ego